Fitness Model Michie Peachie Displays Her Rock-Hard Abs In Tiny Animal-Print String Bikini

-Michie Peachie gave her fans some serious fitness inspiration in a scanty bikini in a brand new Instagram photo.
+Michie Peachie gave her fans some serious fitness inspiration when she posed in a scanty bikini for a brand new Instagram photo.
 The model published the post to her account on Monday.

 In the racy snap, Michie looked stunning as she rocked a string bikini that boasted both a cheetah print and tiger stripes.
-The top was a classic triangle cut that tied around her neck and behind her back as it showcased her massive cleavage and muscular arms.
+The top was a classic triangle cut that tied behind her neck and back as it showcased her massive cleavage and muscular arms.

-The bikini bottoms laced at the sides and were worn high on Michie’s curvy hips as she flaunted her glutes and lean legs.
-However, it was the model’s rock hard abs that stole the show in the photo.
+The bikini bottoms tied on the sides and were worn high on Michie’s curvy hips as she flaunted her toned thighs and lean legs.
+However, it was the model’s rock-hard abs that stole the show in the photo.

 Michie wore her long, brown hair in a deep side part and styled in loose waves that were pushed over her shoulder.
 She also sported a full face of makeup in the shot.
 The application included sculpted eyebrows and thick lashes.
-She added a sun kissed glow and pink blush to her face, which matched the bronzed tan on the rest of her body.
+She added a sun-kissed glow with pink blush that complemented the bronzed tan on the rest of her body.
 She completed the gorgeous look with dark pink gloss on her full lips.

 Michie posed with one hand behind her head and her knees bent as she sat in front of a stunning ocean view.
 She looked away from the camera with a seductive expression on her face as a blue sky and green trees can be seen behind her.